nir/jupylet/docs/programmers_reference_guide/appendices.rst

 I spent endless hours of fun playing so many of its games.

-In 2013 Deepmind published a `Reinforcement Learning` algorithm that surpassed human level performance on some of its games.
+In 2013 Deepmind published a `Reinforcement Learning` algorithm that surpassed human level performance on some of its classic games.
 The video of their agent learning to play and then master the game of `Breakout <https://en.wikipedia.org/wiki/Breakout_(video_game)>`_ stunned the world: